(CNN) — If you're planning to travel to Ireland, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

 Who can go

 Since July 19, EU residents have been able to enter Ireland, using the EU Digital Covid Certificate scheme.
-Vaccinated or recovered travelers from all other countries, other than those from "designated states" with high case numbers, can enter quarantine-free.
+Vaccinated or recovered travelers from all other countries can enter quarantine-free.
 See below for restrictions.

 What are the restrictions?